Hack23/sonar-cloudformation-plugin/README.md

 One or multiple .nag or .nagscan files, note for .nag files the filename should be template filename appended with .nag and for nag_scan any filename with .nagscan suffix.

+# Custom cfn-nag rules or rules not yet defined

+Will be mapped to "Custom cfn-nag failure rule or rule missing integration in this plugin." alt Custom cfn-nag warning rule or rule missing integration in this plugin.
+Assumes all failures start with uppercase F and all warnings with uppercase W.

 # Group the cfn-nag rules to CWE